 - May potentially reduce fatigue.

-Both have been shown to have similar benefits in terms of supporting muscle growth, however whey protein is not always easy for many people to digest if they have a sensitivity to dairy.
+Both have been shown to have similar benefits in terms of supporting muscle growth, but whey protein is not always easy for many people to digest if they have a sensitivity to dairy.
 Creatine also seems to have some unique benefits, such as improving heart health and bone density.
-If you do choose whey protein or creatine, I recommend consuming organic whey protein from grass-fed cows.
+If you do choose whey protein, I recommend consuming organic whey protein from grass-fed cows.

-Creatine Side Effects
+Creatine Side Effects and Precautions

-Is creatine dangerous?
-Generally speaking, it seems to be safe.
-However, some people might not react very well to taking higher doses, such as if they have an existing kidney problem or enzyme defect that makes digesting protein difficult.
+Generally speaking, creatine seems to be safe, but there are some dangers of creatine.
+Some people might not react very well to taking higher doses, such as if they have an existing kidney problem or enzyme defect that makes digesting protein difficult.

 - Weight gain due to water retention (sometimes up to three to five pounds of weight gain in a day due to fluid accumulation if taking high doses)